App version: 0.1.0

 A share secured loan can be a good for:

-A share secure loan isn’t for everyone, however.
+A share secured loan isn’t for everyone, however.
 Those who may want to consider other options include:

-• Someone who does not need to build credit With a share secured loan, you will pay interest on money you already have.
-So, if you don’t need to build (or re-build) your credit, you may be better off simply using the money you have in savings instead of taking out a loan using your savings as collateral.
+• Someone who does not need to build credit: With a share secured loan, you will pay interest on money you already have.
+So, if you don’t need to build your credit, you may be better off simply using the money you have in savings instead of taking out a loan using your savings as collateral.

 Recommended: Personal Loans vs Credit Cards